£1000 of BOOKIES FREE BETS

 Its attitude to its affiliates remains abysmal, with many reported complaints of revenue terms being changed at will and aggressive email correspondences threatening to withhold payments for minor issues.
 The firm still has significant ethical and communication issues that affect their public profile negatively within the industry, and particularly among affiliates.

 SBT was listed on the AIM section of the London Stock Exchange but in May 2010 joined the main LSE market.
-Despite this apparent mainstream acceptance, we find some of their actions unethical and troubling.
+In late 2012 SBT was bought by GVC Holdings Plc and William Hill and split between them.
+Hills took the Australian business while GVC own the European side.
+Despite Sportingbet's apparent mainstream acceptance, and the change of ownership in 2012, we find their actions unethical and troubling.
 We can no longer recommend Sportingbet Bookmaker.

 Our SportingBet Verdict